Bandwidth/webrtc_mobile/README.md

 </li>
 <li>

 Update Pinpoint Application with [FCM Server Key](https://firebase.google.com/docs/cloud-messaging/server).
 This requires creating an account and application with FCM.
 Configure the [Firebase Channel](https://docs.aws.amazon.com/pinpoint/latest/userguide/channels-push-manage.html) of Pinpoint with the server key you have acquired in the AWS Console.
+TODO: Similar steps will be performed to upload a `.p12` certificate to enable iOS notifications when an iOS version is available.

 </li>
 </ol>